Bedknobs and Broomsticks (1971)

 Wiki.

-The film was released on December 13, 1971 to mixed reviews from film critics, some of whom praised the live-action/animated sequence.
+The film was released on December 13, 1971, to mixed reviews from film critics, some of whom praised the live-action/animated sequence.
 It received five Academy Awards nominations, winning one for Best Special Visual Effects.
-It was the last film released prior to the death of Walt Disney's surviving brother, Roy O. Disney, who died one week later.
+It was the last film released before the death of Walt Disney's surviving brother, Roy O. Disney, who died one week later.
 It was also the last theatrical film Reginald Owen appeared in before his death the following year in 1972; his last two acting credits were for television.
 It was also the last film work of screenwriter Don DaGradi before his retirement in 1970 and death on August 4, 1991.

 In 1996, the film was restored with most of the deleted material re-inserted back into it.
 A stage musical adaptation of it had its world premiere at the Theatre Royal in Newcastle upon Tyne on 14 August 2021 before embarking on a UK and Ireland tour until May 2022.